Edw590/VISOR---A-Voice-Assistant/README.md

   - Go to the `ClientCode` folder and run the command `go build -tags=client .` (it will take some time the first time)
   - Move the file to the `bin` folder
 - Check the Usage section above to know what to do next (with the User Settings DAT file, rename it to end with _EOG.dat ("Exclude Only from Git")).

+To change VISOR to run on Windows or Linux, just compile to the OS you want and put the binaries in the `bin` folder.
+Nothing else needs to be done to change things from running on either OS.

 ## About
 ### - License